-"Our mission is to provide injured native wildlife in urban areas of Darwin and its surrounds with rescue, veterinary care and specialised rehabilitation facilities; provide wildlife carers with respite and access to information and education on best practice of wildlife care; and to provide welfare and conservation education, projects and information to the entire community of Darwin and its regions”
+"Our mission is to provide injured, sick and orphaned native wildlife of Darwin and its surrounds with rescue, veterinary care and specialised rehabilitation facilities; provide wildlife carers with respite and access to information, education and resources for best practice of wildlife care; and to provide welfare and conservation education, projects and information to the entire community of Darwin and its regions”

 Conservation can be difficult in suburban areas, but by adopting some simple practices around the house or schoolyard you can begin to protect and care for the wildlife and environment in your local area.
 The trickle on effect that these practices can promote will have a positive impact, not just on our local wildlife and environment but wildlife and ecosystems around the world!